 James White Engineering (JWE) was founded in Reading in 1950, having previously been a coach company.
 We diversified into engineering due to the shortage of parts to maintain our coaches following the Second World War.
 The only way to get these parts was to make them in-house!
 Word got around about our engineering capabilities and a business was born.

 In the mid-fifties JWE concentrated on sheet metalwork for the aircraft industry - both military and commercial.
-Over the decades, thanks to consistent investment and a total commitment to quality, JWE is now a Tier 1 supplier to Aerospace, Defence and Medical.
+Over the decades, thanks to consistent investment and a total commitment to quality, JWE is now a Tier 1 supplier to Aerospace and Defence.

 We work with aluminium, copper, mild, stainless steels and plastics.
 Delivery is by our own fleet of vehicles, and we are conveniently situated close to many of the main motorway routes.

 We are able to offer our clients a rapid prototype and pre-production service using 3D modelling.

 JWE is able to offer innovative solutions to assist customers in reducing their costs while maintaining quality and efficiency.